 When I was young and impressionable, I saw a jazz documentary on my local PBS station and have never been the same since.
 Years later I learned it was Bert Stern’s smoked-infused 1958 bacchanalia “Jazz On A Summer’s Day.”
 It should have come with a warning label.
 To this day I struggle with the compulsion to drink Rheingold beer and dance on rooftops, an endeavor I know is as foolhardy as a Lucky Strike habit.

-As 2013 comes to a close, we take time to remember those we lost.
-Bert Stern died on June 26 this year at the age of 83.
+Bert Stern died on June 26 of 2013 at the age of 83.
 In addition to “Jazz On A Summer’s Day,” Stern is also known for “The Last Sitting,” a collection of haunting photographs of Marilyn Monroe shot six weeks before her death.
 One of the shots is a self-portrait of himself with Monroe, and it’s a droll coincidence that Stern died in the same annum that the Oxford Dictionary chose “selfie” as its word of the year.
 Always the pioneer, Stern may have had the best selfie 51 years before the recognition of the Internet phenomenon.

 Bert Stern was born in Brooklyn on October 3, 1929, the son of a child portrait photographer.
 He later described his family finances as “medium poor.”
 A high school dropout, he served as a cameraman during the Korean War.
 His first industry job was in the mailroom of Look magazine, where he made two important friends: Stanley Kubric, who would later ask him to do the still photography for his 1962 film “Lolita,” and art director Hershel Bramson, who would get Stern his first commercial assignment for Smirnoff Vodka.